Joe Aresimowicz: Early life, education, and family

 Aresimowicz grew up in Berlin, Connecticut and he attended public schools in Berlin through high school.
 He is a graduate of the defunct National Labor College in Silver Springs, Maryland.
 Aresimowicz served in the United States Army Reserve as a combat medic, and was honorably discharged after over a decade of service.
-He and his family reside in Berlin, where his two youngest children attend Berlin public schools and his oldest son coaches football with him at Berlin High School.
 He is a member of St. Paul's Roman Catholic Church in Kensington.

 Union work

 Aresimowicz is a former union president and an ally of organized labor.
 In addition to his part-time job at the Connecticut General Assembly, Aresimowicz is employed by AFSCME Council 4a, which represents state and municipal workers, where he serves as the education coordinator, teaching classes on organizing and bargaining.
 He mostly works with the municipal unions to avoid conflicts of interest with his state leadership duties.
 He does not negotiate contracts, but he does represent some employees in grievances against the state.
 The CT Mirror reported that his pay as a Union coordinator totalled $71,128 in 2012, $79,947 in 2013, $88,742 in 2014 and $97,112 in 2015.

-Upon his accession to House Speaker, the Republican State Central Committee argued that Aresimowicz had an untenable conflict in his ability to properly lead the House of Representatives and confront the insurmountable and rising costs of employee labor agreements, pension contributions and health care costs, because of his close connections to Connecticut's public sector union.
+Upon his accession to House Speaker, the Republican State Central Committee argued that Aresimowicz had "an untenable conflict in his ability to properly lead the House of Representatives and confront the insurmountable and rising costs of employee labor agreements, pension contributions and health care costs", because of his close connections to Connecticut's public sector union.
 Upon the request of Aresimowicz, the Office of State Ethics conducted an analysis and recommended that Aresimowicz be able to assume the position.
-The republican majority leader Themis Klarides agreed, stating that each speaker has had different issues based on what you do for a living and as long as you have a part-time legislature, you're going to have those issues.
+The republican majority leader Themis Klarides agreed, stating that "each speaker has had different issues based on what you do for a living" and "as long as you have a part-time legislature, you're going to have those issues."